wombleton/gitlaw-nz/acts/P/Patents Act 1953.md

 *   (b) If any of the situations referred to in subparagraph (a) is found to exist in, or in connection with, certain claims only, the provisions of that subparagraph shall apply only to the said claims.

-### Article 35 The International Preliminary Examination Report
+### Article 35---The International Preliminary Examination Report

 *   (1) The international preliminary examination report shall be established within the prescribed time limit and in the prescribed form.